 Dr Amanda Gilligan is head of Neurosciences and Stroke Service at Epworth Eastern

 Dr Kelly Bertram is Stroke Neurologist at The Alfred Hospital

 Prof Christopher Bladin is a leading researcher in the field and founding head of the Box Hill Hospital Service

 Dr Will Lee is Stroke Neurologist at The Alfred Hospital

-All Neurologists at Neurology Network Melbourne are trained in the management of cerebrovascular disease.
+All Neurologists who practice at Neurology Network Melbourne are trained in the management of cerebrovascular disease.

 Information about Stroke